MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps.md

     2. Enter the strong text string that you also entered on the VPN server.

-    3. Retype the shared secret in Confirm shared secret.
+    3. Reenter the shared secret in Confirm shared secret.

-7. Click **OK**.
+7. Select **OK**.
 The VPN Server appears in the list of RADIUS clients configured on the NPS server.

 ## Configure NPS as a RADIUS for VPN Connections